slgu/go_haskell/note.md

 removeNonUppercase st = [ c | c <- st, c `elem` ['A'..'Z']]

 pattern matching:
     search function call according this pattern matching let <bindings> in <expression>.

+but the thing is that the ++ function is much more expensive than :, so we usually use right folds when we're building up new lists from a list.